-In the interest of sharing the benefits of dance and making the discipline more inclusive and accessible, Les Grands Ballets organized a relaxed performance of Giselle (Act II, without orchestra) on May 29, 2024, 2 p.m., at Salle Wilfrid-Pelletier, Place des Arts.
+To promote the benefits of dance while making it more inclusive and accessible, Les Grands Ballets will offer a relaxed performance of Don Quixote (Act I, without orchestra) on May 30, 2025, at 2:00 p.m., at Salle Wilfrid-Pelletier, Place des Arts.

 A pedagogical guide and an access guide are shared with the public before the show.
 The pedagogical guide allows the public, often with the support of families and educators, to familiarize themselves not only with the show synopsis and characters, but also with the world of ballet.
 It includes sketches, photos, links to videos, games and educational exercises.